-Daughter of the late Sherry and Robert Newton, Chakisse was born in Columbia and spent her childhood between the communities of Eastway Park, Valley Park and Hopkins.
+Daughter of the late Sherry and Robert Newton, Chakisse was born at Fort Jackson and spent her childhood between the communities of Eastway Park, Valley Park and Hopkins.
 With a mother in banking and a father who was a well-known musician, Chakisse learned early on the importance of reinvesting in her community and using her talents and skills to give back.
 The Newton family has been in Hopkins for over five generations where Mary Newton Lane is named after her great-great-grandmother.

 In the Newton family, living in the community means giving to the community.
 Robert Newton Sr. played a key role in the creation of Hopkins Park.
 Hattie Newton Fruster, long-time president of the Lower Richland NAACP, was instrumental in the building of Hopkins Elementary.
 From civil rights organizing to school activism and local politics, Chakisse learned that every day people can make a difference when they get involved.